How much will this cost?

 - When the connection is opened, enter ‘root’ as the user.
 You can now change the default password for the hdbadm OS user with the command passwd hdbadm.
 Your new password must be entered twice, and it will be checked to ensure it is sufficiently secure.
 Once you have entered an appropriate password twice, then you are finished!

-From Linux or Mac OS-X, you simply need to run ssh -i hanakey.pem externalIP -l root from a terminal window (with hanakey.pem being your downloaded key pair *.pem file and externalIP being the Elastic IP address or hostname of your instance)
+From Linux or Mac OS-X, in terminal window, you simply need to run:ssh -i hanakey.pem externalIP -l root(replace hanakey.pem with the name of your key-pair file, and externalIP with the Elastic IP address of your instance.)

 - Some corporate firewalls may not allow SSH to Amazon cloud.
 You may have to work with your IT organization to resolve this.

 - User hdbadm owns sap software in the Linux instance.
 To restart the database without restarting the entire Linux instance, switch to user hdbadm and perform stop and start operations using the following commands

 - su – hdbadm: To switch user

 - ./HDB stop: Command to stop HANA DB